A Generalized Contou-Carr\`ere Symbol and its Reciprocity Laws in Higher Dimensions: Spectral Extensions and Higher commutators

 A higher central extension of $G$ by $B^kA$ in the sense of Definition \ref{defi:highercommutators}, is given by an element of $H_{\textit{grp}}^{k+2}(G,A) = H_{\textit{grp}}^2(G,\Sigma^kHA)$.
 By the discussion above, we can therefore say that a higher central extension of $G$ by $B^kA$ is the same thing as a spectral extension of $G$ by the $k$-fold suspension spectrum $\Sigma^k HA$.

 \begin{rmk} The definition of a spectral extension given in Definition \ref{defi:spectral_extension} introduces only the cocycle (up to equivalence) of what should be a \emph{central extension by a spectrum}.
 Without doubt it would be possible to give a definition along the lines of Paragraph \ref{subsub:central}.
-However, spelling out such a definition would certainly be more laboursome than the shortcut used in Definition \ref{defi:spectral_extension}, which is exactly the viewpoint we need to study higher commutators in the next paragraph.
-For this reason we refrain from developing a theory of spectral extensions in the classical spirit.
-Still, when inclined to do so, we will allude to a map as \emph{classifying} a spectral extension of $G$ by $\mathbb{E}$, although strictly speaking we have not explained an alternative way to think of spectral extensions. \end{rmk}
+However, spelling out such a definition would certainly be more cumbersome than the shortcut used in Definition \ref{defi:spectral_extension}, which is exactly the viewpoint we need to study higher commutators in the next paragraph. \end{rmk}